-Per Item IV under NHTSA's Uniform Guidelines for Motorcyclist Safety, a rider training program should encompass the following: A source of program funding; A State organization to administer the program; A mandate to use the State-approved curriculum; Reasonable availability of rider education courses for all interested residents of legal riding age and varying levels of riding experience; A documented policy for instructor training and certification; Incentives for successful course completion such as licensing test exemption; 7) A plan to address the backlog of training, if applicable; 8) State guidelines for conduct and quality control of the program; and 9) A program evaluation plan.
-MD MOTORS is a vital part of the MHSO's activities to provide active and effective rider training, communicating about safe riding, and education on proper riding gear.
+Per Item IV under NHTSA's Uniform Guidelines for Motorcyclist Safety, a rider training program should encompass the following: 1)A source of program funding; 2) A State organization to administer the program; 3) A mandate to use the State-approved curriculum; 40 Reasonable availability of rider education courses for all interested residents of legal riding age and varying levels of riding experience; 5) A documented policy for instructor training and certification; 6) Incentives for successful course completion such as licensing test exemption; 7) A plan to address the backlog of training, if applicable; 8) State guidelines for conduct and quality control of the program; and 9) A program evaluation plan. o, r. program evaluation plant MD MOTORS is a vital part of the MHSO's activities to provide active and effective rider training, communicating about safe riding, and education on proper riding gear.
 In addition, the program includes an evaluation component regarding program effectiveness and the knowledge gained by participants.
 Allocated Funding Type: 402; 405b Grant Type: Projects will be funded that incorporate public engagement, traffic safety data, affected communities, impacted locations, solicitation of proposals and that utilize this countermeasure.
 Countermeasure Informed: 23 U.S.C.
 402(a)(2)(A)(iv)